cseanburns/personal_knowledge_mgmt/src/5b-project-setup-wikipedia-part-1.md

 4. Database information retrieval
 5. Evaluating information sources

-For the remainder of the course, we will continue to cover specific library and web resources, how to use them, and how to incorporate them into our work flows.
+Upcoming lessons will continue coverage of specific library and web resources, how to use them, and how to incorporate them into your work flows.
-By the end of the semester,
+Over the next few weeks,
-you should have collected enough material to edit the Wikipedia articles that you have identify this week.
+you should have collected enough material to edit the Wikipedia articles that you identify this week.

 ## Details